Plug-in Hybrid Economy Calculator

 Choose the value that best corresponds to your driving habits — for example, if you only use your car in the city at low velocities, choose the "city fuel economy" type.
 On the other hand, if most of your trips are made at high speeds, "highway fuel economy" will be more suitable.

-Upon entering the MPG of the traditional car, our calculator will automatically determine the fuel costs based on your driving habits and monthly mileage.
+Upon entering the MPG of the traditional car, our plug-in hybrid economy calculator will automatically determine the fuel costs based on your driving habits and monthly mileage.
 It will also display how much money you will save each month if you settle for a PHEV instead.

 Should you buy a PHEV?